myon-bioinformatics/myon-bioinformatics.github.io/README.md

 >__Note__ Now preparing

-# ✅Notice
+# 🤠Notice
 This page is I show you engineer.

-Thus, for begginers or recruiter　or.., it may not be friendly😅 if it is, instead of this please check the following introduction🫡 About me: [myon-bioinformatics](https://github.com/myon-bioinformatics/myon-bioinformatics)
+Thus, for begginers or recruiter or.., it may not be friendly😅

+If it is, instead of this please check the following introduction🫡

+About me: [myon-bioinformatics](https://github.com/myon-bioinformatics/myon-bioinformatics)